Food

 Lodging a Food Poisoning Complaint

-If you suspect you have acquired food poisoning from a food premises within the City’s district please complete the following steps:
+If you believe you may have acquired food poisoning from a food premises located within the City’s jurisdiction, please follow the steps below:

 Submit Food Poisoning Complaint Form